-There were 1,340 referrals to HCBS in the first three quarters of 2024.
-Fifty-five (55) percent or 732 of the referrals sent to the HCBS Case Managers during this timeframe became an open case.
-An average of 81 cases are opened per month and the demand for in-home and community-based services remains high.
+There were 1,807 referrals to HCBS in 2024.
+Fifty-three (53) percent or 954 of the referrals sent to the HCBS Case Managers during this timeframe became an open case.
+An average of 74 cases are opened per month and the demand for in-home and community-based services remains high.
 Additional HCBS Case Managers may be needed in the future to enhance staff capacity.

 There are 73 HCBS Case Managers who currently carry an average weighted caseload of 117 cases.

 The State recently hired (3) new staff to provide HCBS Case Management and one additional Basic Care Case Manager to help keep up with the demand for services.
 The State will continue to monitor the weighted caseloads of HCBS Case Managers and continues to discuss strategies to help staff manage their busy workload.
-TARGET POPULATION MEMBERS (TPMS) IN A SKILLED NURSING FACILITY (SNF) 2,222 TPMs SERVED IN A SNF in JULY of 2024 ANNUAL COMPARISON DATA 2023 - 2,412 2022 - 2,438 2021 - 2,376

-There were 2,222 Medicaid eligible individuals who received services in a skilled nursing facility in the third quarter of 2024.
+There were 2,147 Medicaid eligible individuals who received services in a skilled nursing facility in October of 2024.
+An 11% decrease since 2023.
 This number includes all Medicaid eligible individuals who were approved for a short or long-term stay.
 Individuals who receive care in a skilled nursing facility for less than 90 days are not technically considered a Target Population Member under the Settlement Agreement, but they are all at risk of a long-term placement which is 90 or more days.

 TPMS WHO TRANSITIONED TO AN INTEGRATED SETTING

-118

-TPMs TRANSITIONED IN QUARTERS 1 - 3 OF 2024
+TPMs TRANSITIONED IN QUARTERS 1 - 4 OF 2024

 ANNUAL COMPARISON DATA

-2023 - 118

-2022 - 121

-2021 - 91

-In the third quarter of 2024, 41 TPMs have moved back to the community for a total of 118 TPMs in the first three quarters.
+In the fourth quarter of 2024, 25 TPMs have moved back to the community for a total of 139 TPMs in all four quarters.
+This represents a 17.8% increase over 2023.
 The US DOJ SA requires that TPMs be transitioned within 120 days of requesting transition support services.
-In the third quarter, twenty-eight (28) or 68% of the 41 TPMs were transitioned within that time frame.
-In the first three quarters, eighty-two (82) or 69% of the 118 TPMs were transitioned within that time frame.
+In the fourth quarter, seventeen (17) or sixty-eight 68% of the 25 TPMs were transitioned within that time frame.
+In all of 2024, 139 out of 218 (64%) TPMs transitioned within the required timeframe.
 Some transitions take more time because there are significant barriers that must be overcome before a TPM is ready to move to the community.
 The State staffs transitions that have been pending for 90 or more days with transition team members i.e., Transition Coordinator, HCBS Case Manager and the Housing Facilitator, to ensure that all steps are taken to allow for a safe and efficient move back to the community.

 The State is committed to helping eligible TPMs transition back to the community, however long it takes, if that is their preference and not until a transition plan is in place to ensure safe transition.
 Access to accessible and affordable housing is the biggest barrier to community living.
 The State is developing and implementing additional strategies to further address these issues.

-TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS UNDUPLICATED TPMs SERVED IN QUARTER 3 OF 2024 ANNUAL COMPARISON DATA 2023 - 666 2022 - 494 2021 - 273
+TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS

+UNDUPLICATED TPMs SERVED IN QUARTER 4 OF 2024

+ANNUAL COMPARISON DATA